-Corresponds to the item "Customer Deposits" - see note 16 (in the chapter of the Notes to the Consolidated Financial Statements), and note 15 (in the chapter of the Notes to the Separate Financial Statements)
+Corresponds to the heading "Deposits - Customers" - see note 17 (in the Notes to the Consolidated Financial Statements chapter).

 Off-balance sheet resources

 Sum of "Investment funds managed or sold by the Bank", plus "Insurance and other resources", whose information is obtained through Santander Asset Management and/or the Management Information System (MIS).